ndf-zz/asfv1/README.md

 	  -b, --binary          write binary output instead of hex

-## DESCRIPTION:
+## Description

 asfv1 assembles a Spin Fv-1 DSP program into machine code, ready for uploading to the device.
-It is based on information in the FV-1 datasheet and AN0001 "Basics of the LFOs in the FV-1".
+It is based on information in the FV-1 datasheet and AN0001 "Basics of the LFOs in the FV-1", and is mostly compatible with SpinASM (.spn) assembly.

-## FEATURES:
+## Features

 All instruction operands are treated as numeric expressions and can be entered directly as an unsigned integer or, where